 The Sermon on the Mount Few Want to Hear

-Yeshua the Messiah made two addresses to the nation during His ministry.
+Yeshua the Messiah made two addresses to the nation of Israel during His ministry.
 In his first address to the nation, “The Sermon on the Mount” [of Galilee], Yeshua the Messiah laid down the rules before the people for entering the Kingdom of Heaven.
 This sermon consists of three parts: chapters 5, 6, and 7 of the Gospel of Matthew.
 The first part of the Sermon on the Mount is seen by the majority of Christian commentators as an antithesis, Jesus made by the juxtaposition of contrasting words to give a feeling of replacement of what was “old” with what is now “new” or to contrast exact opposite of what is said in the Law of “the Old Testament“.

 In his last address to the nation on the Temple mount (Matthew 23), the Messiah exposed the burden of the Pharisaic religious system just before the end of His ministry.
 And He finished His final address with the words, “For I say to you, from now on you shall by no means see Me, until you say, ‘Blessed is He who is coming in the Name of YHVH!'” thus fulfilling Psa 118:26 aka the Messiah Psalm.